 Our recent carbon monoxide scare

-We recently had a carbon monoxide scare while staying at an Airbnb property in a 115 year old building.
+We recently had a carbon monoxide scare while staying at an Airbnb property in a 115 year old building in Mexico.
 It really opened our eyes to how important it is for us to have a travel carbon monoxide detector.

 For most work days, my husband usually works from the Airbnb or hotel room.
 On this particular day, our carbon monoxide and gas detector that we travel with started to go off.
 The travel carbon monoxide detector was showing a reading of around 70 ppm.
 So my husband took a walk around the block to get some fresh air, and came back to the Airbnb to finish off the rest of the day.